William Hetherington case

 The William Hetherington case is a 1985 rape case in the U.S. state of Michigan in which William Hetherington was controversially convicted of the sexual assault of his wife during a contentious divorce case and custody dispute.
 Hetherington served over 24 years in custody, which he claims is due partly to exceptional hindrances in appealing the claimed injustices in the sentence.
 On October 27, 2009, Hetherington was finally granted a parole.

-A 1994 article in Insight Magazine drew attention to claims that he was either incorrectly found guilty, or grossly over-sentenced, and denied due process of law applicable to his defense.
+A 1994 article in Insight on the News drew attention to claims that he was either incorrectly found guilty, or grossly over-sentenced, and denied due process of law applicable to his defense.

 Background

 William and Linda Hetherington married in 1971; the marriage was an unhappy one and between 1978 and 1985 William sought divorce, then the couple reconciled, and finally divorce was sought again.
-During this period, Linda brought, then withdrew, charges of spousal rape more than once, with one such incident described by an article in Insight Magazine as "the first of several times that Linda would accuse her husband of raping her, at times when bringing charges was to her advantage".
+During this period, Linda brought, then withdrew, charges of spousal rape more than once, with one such incident described by an article in Insight on the News as "the first of several times that Linda would accuse her husband of raping her, at times when bringing charges was to her advantage".

 In May 1985 following Linda's travelling without notice to another state, divorce was filed.
 It was expected that Hetherington would win custody due to Linda's history of abandonment of the children and family, for a period of more than two months.
 In August, Linda claimed he had raped her a month earlier and he was imprisoned briefly.
 Although released shortly afterwards, the timing caused custody to be given to Linda, with the judge commenting that custody would have gone to William had he not been incarcerated at the time of the hearing, but that he could apply later for custody instead.

 A month later, after William was released, he applied for custody.
 A hearing was set for October 7, but before this could take place, Linda again accused him of rape, claiming he had taped and tied her up, threatened that she was about to "meet her maker", abducted her by car, cut her clothing off, and raped her.
 According to William she invited sexual intercourse at her mother's home where she was staying, then began demanding money she believed he had.
 After some confusion, according to "several witnesses", Linda's mother insisted charges were pressed.